 The interim title issue is worth examining in depth because it represents the clearest example of matchmaking policy prioritising short-term commercial logic over long-term sporting integrity.
 An interim title was originally conceived as a temporary measure for situations where a champion was injured or unavailable for an extended, unpredictable period.
 That narrow justification has expanded dramatically in the current era.

 In 2026, interim titles are created for title eliminator purposes, for promotional convenience around major events, and in some cases simply because a division’s champion is engaged in contract discussions.
 The result is a roster of belt holders whose status confuses even the most informed fans.
-MMA analytical community resources like Tapology provide the most comprehensive tracking of divisional belt histories and ranking movements for fans trying to navigate the current title landscape.
+MMA analytical community resources like Tapology provide the most comprehensive tracking of divisional belt histories and ranking movements for fans trying to handle the current title arena.

 What Better UFC Matchmaking Would Look Like in 2026